-Chris Cook earned his JD from Colorado Law in 2012, and is now an attorney at the Federal Communications Commission in Washington, D.C.
+After earning his JD from Colorado Law, Chris Cook became an attorney at the Federal Communications Commission in Washington, D.C.

 When I came to law school I was generally interested in intellectual property and business law.
 However, I wasn’t dead set on any particular career path.
 I was fairly certain I didn’t want to be a litigator, so once I was able to take electives, I took a lot of business-oriented classes.
 I really didn’t even know what telecommunications law entailed.
 I was lucky enough to take Telecommunications Law & Policy that had two great teachers.
 Upon taking this class, Preston Padden took me under his wing and encouraged me to pursue internships and other opportunities in the telecommunications space.
 Taking Preston’s class is almost entirely the reason I am where I am today.
 So my short answer is yes, I did fall into my career.